usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 code agency has an administrative method of effectively handling complaints concerning violations of its code.

-{% details Does this mean that if an architectural firm follows a certified State or local code, it will be safe from any Federal lawsuits because the State or local government will be implementing the ADA? %}
+#### Does this mean that if an architectural firm follows a certified State or local code, it
+will be safe from any Federal lawsuits because the State or local government will be implementing the ADA?
 No, but the firm will be less likely to face a lawsuit; and if it is sued, it has the advantage of rebuttable evidence of compliance.
 Keep in mind that State and local agencies are not authorized to enforce the ADA -- which is a Federal